TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 After the download completes, then right click the downloaded file and then click on 'extract all'(Win) or 'unzip'(Mac) to unzip it.

-Next open the upzipped folders and find the 'TKP_Launcher.jar' file.
+For Windows -- Next open the upzipped folders and find the 'TKP_Launcher.jar' file.
 Double-click the 'TKP_Launcher.jar file to run it.

+For Mac -- download Eclipse and also download the Java SDK, then follow the instructions below.

 2) After the 'TKP_Launcher.jar' runs successfully, then Eclipse should open with the TKP courseware loaded.
 The courseware is a series of *.java files.
 If the 'TKP_Launcher.jar' file displays an error, read the error and see the section at the bottom of this page to complete the steps needed.